na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>Have you used the touchpad feature in pmd, like you touch on a specific tile to move the character instead of using the D-pad?
+>What's the worst aspect of pmd for you, in terms of gameplay only.
+>Do you think the pokemon world has the same 365 days, 24 hours a day like the real world or is it something completely different?
+>Do Ice-type Pokemon feel cold to the touch?
+And do they get chilly in cold weather or are they immune to low temperatures?

+>What creative things could you do with items that isn't their intended use (game mechanics wise)?
+Like that one time Groovyle used Luminous orb to blind the enemy.
+>Which dungeon trap do you hate the most and why?
+>Kecleon will buy certain items from you at high price (i.e Golden Ribbon = 2000 Poke), what do you think he uses those for?
+>Your partner got captured by the enemy and the only way to save them is to obey what the enemy says.
+Would you do it?

+>According to legend, that artifact you've found is cursed.
+Would you still dare to touch it?
+>Have you hummed to a pmd soundtrack?
+If so, have you been caught doing it?
+>First game is about Rescue, Second game is about Explorers and so on.
+What would the theme be for pmd5?
+>Have the characters in these games made you like that pokemon?

 >What crimes do you think the outlaw has committed to be wanted? (in a plausible sense in terms of the games)
 >Have you expected the twist that Grovyle is the good guy or did you get caught off guard?